 Visit another country on a day trip from Strasbourg

-France is an amazing country and there is so many more right on its doorstep.
+France is an amazing country and there is so much more right on its doorstep.
 You can do some amazing day trips from Strasbourg that include visiting another country!

 Strasbourg to Basel is 136 Kilometres